howardroark/pollinate/README.md

 ## What?

-It is a command that takes a templated tree of files and generates them for new projects using a simple schema.
+It is a command that takes a templated tree of files and generates them for new projects using data defined by a simple schema.
 The data can define an output `name`, files to `discard`, files to `parse` with the data, and files to `move` or rename.
 You can also throw in any other data you'd like to be passed to the template context.
 The template can supply the default data, and that data can be extended for each project before generating.

 All templates are parsed with [Nunjucks](http://mozilla.github.io/nunjucks/) aka [Jinja](http://jinja.pocoo.org/) and [Twig](http://twig.sensiolabs.org/).